ssebs/ssebs-www/content/blog/vibe-coding-1.md

 - save button
 ```

 This is great!
-Once I figure out how I want something to be implemented, I can use claude to speed up my coding.
+Once I figure out how I want something to be implemented, I can use Claude to speed up my coding.

 ### Another Use-Case - Planning out features & thinking it through